DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/padding/left.md

 ---
 ---
 ##### shortDescription
-Specifies the padding at the left side of the DataGrid cell.
+Specifies the left padding of the DataGrid cell.

 ---
 <!-- Description goes here -->